-Parliament's Mandate - Contextual Overview
+Parliament's Constitutional Mandate

-Since the advent of democracy in South Africa, Parliament has played a fundamental role as one of the three arms of state, to build a new democratic social order that is premised on freedom and equality.
-The Constitution has set in place, a single, sovereign democratic state, where governance is effected through Parliament, the Executive and the Judiciary.
+Since the advent of democracy in South Africa, Parliament has played a fundamental role, to build a new democratic social order that is premised on freedom and equality.
+The Constitution has set in place, a sovereign democratic state, where governance is effected through Parliament, the Executive and the Judiciary, with the State Institutions Supporting Democracy (ISDs), as the fourth sector, holding a particularly important place within the broader construct of the constitutional design of our democracy.

 As enshrined in the Constitution of the Republic of South Africa, Parliament's role is to represent the people and to ensure government by the people under the Constitution, as well as representing provinces in the national sphere of government.
-This mandate is achieved through passing legislation, overseeing government action, and the facilitation of public involvement, co-operative government and international participation1.
+This mandate is achieved through passing legislation, overseeing government action, and the facilitation of public involvement, co-operative government and international participation2.

-The Constitution further asserts that the role of Parliament includes the promotion of the values of human dignity, equality, nonracialism, non-sexism, the supremacy of the Constitution, universal adult suffrage and a multi-party system of democratic government.
+The Constitution further asserts that the role of Parliament includes the promotion of the values of human dignity, equality, non-racialism, non-sexism, the supremacy of the Constitution, universal adult suffrage and a multi-party system of democratic government.
 It upholds our citizens' political rights, the basic values and principles governing public administration, and oversees the implementation of constitutional imperatives.

-In its resolve to advance the ideals of an equal society, South Africa's unitary state has committed itself to building a democratic developmental social order that is able to lead efforts to overcome unemployment and poverty and reduce inequality.
+In its resolve to advance the ideals of an equal society, the South African government has committed itself to building a democratic developmental social order, that is able to lead efforts to overcome unemployment and poverty and reduce inequality.
 These efforts are given effect and are sustained by the imperative that the developmental state, as the enabling nucleus of transformation in South Africa, must continue to play a strategic guiding role in social, political and economic life, thereby decisively intervening to advance the interests of the people, particularly the workers and the poor.

-The progress made to eradicate the legacy of more than 340 years of colonialism and apartheid in South Africa, gives a clear indication of the complexity and extent of underdevelopment in the country and emphasizes the efforts that will be required, to push back the frontiers of inherited inequality.
+The progress made to eradicate the legacy of more than 340 years of colonialism and apartheid in South Africa, gives a clear indication of the complexity and extent, of inherited underdevelopment in the country and emphasizes the efforts that will be required, to push back the frontiers of inherited inequality.
 Furthermore, the historical impact of oppression, particularly on the lives of previously marginalized and subjugated communities, particularly women, has left deeply embedded socio-economic disparities, deeply entrenched patriarchal doctrines of oppression, which still undermine efforts of realizing gender equality in our life time.